Demystify Transformers & Convolutions in Modern Image Deep Networks: Spatial Token Mixer

 \subsubsection{Dynamic Convolution}

 Dynamic convolution is input-dependent, where both the sampling point set and aggregation weights are generated conditioned on the inputs.
 For instance, the widely-used deformable convolution~\cite{dai2017deformable,zhu2019deformable,2023intern} infers per-pixel sampling point sets and aggregation weights from input features for spatial aggregation.
-In this comparison, we utilize deformable convolution v3~(DCNv3) from InternImage~\cite{2023intern} as the representative example of dynamic convolution.
+In this comparison, we adopt the deformable convolution v3~(DCNv3) from InternImage~\cite{2023intern} as an example of dynamic convolution.
 We employ nine sampling points, consistent with the original implementation.
 The offsets and weights for these sampling points are determined through a $3\times 3$ depth-wise convolution followed by a linear projection.
 Weights are normalized using a \texttt{Softmax} function.